Blackstone to Buy Orange County's Champions Group in $2.5B Home-Services Deal

 Blackstone's BXPE structure matters here.
 Perpetual capital means fewer pressures to flip the asset in three to five years.
 The implication: less rush to juice EBITDA through service-plan upsell games, more runway for real territory buildout.
 Contractors in the Champions footprint should expect continued acquisition outreach, not a pause.

 Pricing on secondary-market deals in home services has drifted down from the 2021-2022 froth.
-Paying 18.5x for a business this size signals that Blackstone sees durable pricing power in the category, even with electrification-driven equipment mix shifts and tighter refrigerant rules squeezing margin.
+If the reported ~18.5x estimate is accurate, paying that for a business this size would signal that Blackstone sees durable pricing power in the category, even with electrification-driven equipment mix shifts and tighter refrigerant rules squeezing margin.
+Again, Blackstone has not confirmed the multiple; treat it as a press estimate.

 What Comes Next